Hi Air

-Hi Air Co., Ltd (하이에어), operating as Hi Air, is a regional airline in South Korea that was founded in 2017 and began operations in December 2019.
+Hi Air Co., Ltd (Korean: 하이에어), operating as Hi Air, was a regional airline in South Korea that was founded in 2017 and began operations in December 2019.

+History

 The airline's first route started was between Ulsan and Seoul.
 In June 2020 it purchased two ATR 72-500 aircraft from ATR in order to expand its network with five new routes, despite the global slump in air travel caused by the COVID-19 pandemic.
+The airline suspended all flights on 31 August 2023.

 Destinations

 Fleet

-As of March 2023, the Hi Air fleet consists of the following aircraft:
+As of March 2023, the Hi Air fleet consisted of the following aircraft: